pyhoon/lhdn-einvoice-api-client-b4x/README.md

    - Select an API from the dropdown list or combobox (e.g., "Login as Taxpayer System").
    - Click the green "SUBMIT" button to make the API call.

-7. **Future versions**:
-   - API Version 1.1
-   - B4A and B4i to support Android and iOS

 ### Troubleshooting

 - **Error: Source Directory Not Found**: